mcecode/standards/documentation/content.md

 # Content

 Documentation contents should be tailored to the needs of each particular project.
-However, generally, most documentation of significant projects should, at a minimum, include the information outlined below in some way.
+However, generally, most documentation should include the information outlined below in some way.

 ## Background